For Scholars

 3. Are the research perspectives and methodologies appropriate?

-4. Will the stated scope of the project be completed during tenure of the fellowship?
+4. Can the stated scope of the project be completed during tenure of the fellowship?

 5. Does the American School provide resources that are not available at the home institution and, hence, will residency in Greece contribute substantially to the success of the project?